shoupn/nodlAndhodl.github.io/all_collections/_posts/2024-05-31-connecting-to-lightning.md

 Let's use .NET 8 as an example.
 I've written a simple application in it using this technique for acting as a proxy for lightning payments.
 This however is a bit more complicated to setup.

 In your project file you'll need to add a few nuget packages.
 Notice the `Google.protobuf`, `Grpc.Net.Client` and `Grpc.Tool` packages.
 These are what we need to create our `gRPC` client and then the group containing the relative paths to `.proto` files.
 These files contain the definitions or interface for the exposed `gRPC` methods of our node.
-Please feel free to look at the official [documentation](https://grpc.io/docs/what-is-grpc/introduction/) for an overvie of gRPC and protocol buffers.
+Please feel free to look at the official [documentation](https://grpc.io/docs/what-is-grpc/introduction/) for an overview of gRPC and protocol buffers.
 That's a bit outside the scope here.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">